Ho3pLi/BinanceTradingBot/README.md

 It's crucial to have a good understanding of trading concepts, technical analysis, and risk management principles before using this bot.
 Be responsible and test your strategies thoroughly in a simulated environment before risking real funds.

-## Contributing

-Contributions to the Binance Trading Bot project are highly appreciated!
-If you have any bug fixes, enhancements, or new features to propose, please follow the guidelines outlined in the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## License

 This project is licensed under the [GPLv3 License](LICENSE).